 Gita Jayanti In Singapore

-Gita Jayanti celebrations are now into its fifteenth year.
+Gita Jayanti celebrations in Singapore are now into its second decade.
 What is now a mammoth event spanning two days, had humble beginnings.

 In 1997, Krishna Our Guide (KOG) and the National University of Singapore Hindu Society observed the holy day by congregationally reciting the Gita in full.
 Dr. T.K.
 Krishnamurthy of the NUS Law Faculty graced the occasion, which attracted a participation of around 200 enthusiastic devotees.